 When do I start?

-Year 11 students start on Wednesday 7 February 2018 at 8:45 am.
-You will be shown how your timetable works and given information about lockers, internet access, Library and bus passes.
-You will also meet your teachers for all subjects on this day.
+Please see our important dates page for more information.
+On your first day you will be shown how your timetable works and given information about lockers, internet access, Library and bus passes.
+You will also meet your teachers for all subjects.